Seed CLISeed CLI

 seed build

-Bundle or compile your CLI for distribution:
+Bundle or compile your CLI for distribution. seed build has two modes:

 seed build